Tremainm/SOC_Project/index.md

 I used 'if' statements to check if the rows and columns were correct before changing the colour of the individual boxes to create my image.
 At the beginning of each state, I set the entire display black.
 This avoids any issues with colours being overwritten.
 The counter and register state is identical to the VGAColourCycle template.

 ### **Simulation**
-Show how you simulated your own design.
-Are there any things to note?
-Demonstrate your understanding.
-Add a screenshot.
-Guideline: 1-2 short paragraphs.

 I used the testbench to simulate the design.
 This is helpful for detecting any timing or synchronization issues.
 It also allows us to visualise the signal beahviour and detect any logic errors before deploying to hardware.
 In the testbench, we reduce the size of our parameters to allow for quicker testing.

 <img src="https://raw.githubusercontent.com/Tremainm/SOC_Project/main/docs/assets/images/TestBenchParam.png">